architect-examples/arc-workshop/src/shared/md/03-intro-to-ddb/02-reads.md

-Databases offer different sorts of guarentees around persistence but ultimately they really are about two primary concerns: read and writing data.
+Databases offer different sorts of guarantees around persistence but ultimately they really are about two primary concerns: read and writing data.
 In this section we explore reading data.

 ---
 ### 1. Test Skeleton